timpending/comp-sci-curriculum/Unit-0/04-binary-ascii-utf8.md

 # Binary

-Let's learn to count like computers.
+Let's learn to count like computers!

 Computers only use the numbers zero and one.
 Everything that you see or hear on the computer, every interaction, click, scroll and computation is stored using just those two numbers!
 The zero and one, as it turns out, map very well to true and false, to on and off, to electrical current and no electrical current.